mcp-team/mcp-starter-pack/guides/graph_basics.md

     # stack.
     stack = [S]

-    # We need to create a visited set to make sure we don't
+    # We need to create a seen set to make sure we don't
     # visit a node more than once.
 This prevents our program
     # from running indefinitely.
 For example we want to prevent
     # our program from starting at node 0 adding node 1 going
     # to 1 then adding node 0 then going back to 0 and adding
     # node 1 again and so on.
+The start node is default as seen.
-    visited = set()
+    seen = set([S])

     # We are going to run our algorithm until there are no more
     # nodes in our stack.
 This means we have visited all the nodes